IceHe/lib/java/cmd/java.md

     - _With the packagename argument ending in `..., the switch disables assertions in the specified package and any subpackages._
     - _If the argument is simply `...`, then the switch disables assertions in the unnamed package in the current working directory._
     - _With the classname argument, the switch disables assertions in the specified class._
-- The `-disableassertions` (`-da`) option applies to all class loaders and to system classes (which don’t have a class loader).
+- The `-disableassertions` (`-da`) option applies to all class loaders and to system classes (which don't have a class loader).
-    - _There’s one exception to this rule :_
+    - _There's one exception to this rule :_
-        - _If the option is provided with no arguments, then it doesn’t apply to system classes._
+        - _If the option is provided with no arguments, then it doesn't apply to system classes._
     - _This makes it easy to disable assertions in all classes except for system classes._
     - _The `-disablesystemassertions` option enables you to disable assertions in all system classes._
     - _To explicitly enable assertions in specific packages or classes, use the `-enableassertions` (`-ea`) option._